The 10 Day Rainier Baker Mountaineering Course

-For those seeking to quickly gain skills and climbing experience, we offer an extraordinary challenge for the budding mountaineer: our Cascades Six Day Course, followed with a climb of Mount Rainier via the challenging and scenic Kautz route.
+For those seeking to quickly gain skills and climbing experience, we offer an extraordinary challenge for the budding mountaineer: the The 10 Day Rainier Baker Mountaineering Course, which combines our 6 Day Mount Baker Course with a 4-day climb of Mount Rainier via the challenging and scenic Kautz route.
 This is a superb opportunity for those who want to put their new skills to an immediate test.
+To better prepare students for the demanding ice climbing on the Kautz Glacier, all six of the training days are spent on the north side of Mount Baker, with one day dedicated to technical climbing on the vertical ice on the Coleman Glacier.
 We offer a guide ratio of 4:1 for days one through six, then 2:1 for the climax of the Kautz Route.
 Please Note: Alpine Ascents reserves the right to change location from the Kautz to another area in the Cascades when climbing conditions are not favorable.

-Distinguished among climbing schools, our six-day program has been the foundation of our education programs for over 20 years.
-During this course, one receives hands-on climbing and climber’s safety training in Washington’s glorious Cascade Range (as seen in the slideshow above).
-Unlike Rainier, the Cascades is part of a huge mountain range with scores of peaks topping 8,000 feet, upwards of 400 glaciers, and countless permanent snowfields.
-All courses begin with one-day of comprehensive rock climbing instruction at beautiful Mt.
-Erie, overlooking the San Juan Islands, with a focus on transferable skills to glacier travel.
-The remainder of most courses is held on Mt.
-Baker, Mount Shuksan, or in Boston Basin, offering climbers the chance to learn on actual glaciers and make a summit attempt.
+Distinguished among climbing schools, our 6 day program has been the foundation of our education programs for over 20 years.
+During this course, one receives hands-on climbing and climber’s risk management training in Washington’s glorious Cascade Range (as seen in the slideshow above).
+The Cascades is a huge mountain range with scores of peaks topping 8,000 feet, upwards of 400 glaciers, and countless permanent snowfields.
+The first part of the course will be held on the north side of Mt.
+Baker, offering climbers the chance to learn on actual glaciers, practice ice climbing, and make a summit attempt.

-After our first 6 days in the North Cascades, we drive south to Mount Rainier (conditions permitting) and begin the final phase of the course.
+After our first 6 days on Mount Baker, originally named Koma Kulshan, conditions permitting, we drive south to Mount Rainier, originally named “təqʷuʔməʔ” (Taquoma) and begin the final phase of the course.

 The Kautz glacier is a spectacular intermediate climb that requires excellent physical conditioning.
 The challenging four-day climb is highlighted by several hundred feet of steep snow and ice climbing that weaves through the serac walls on the Kautz glacier.
 Please note we reserve the right to change locations from the Kautz to a North Cascades area if the route conditions on the Kautz are not favorable.
 This decision will be made just prior to the climb.